Extended Scope of Practice

 A framework has been established to support the development, implementation and evaluation of prescribing trials by allied health professionals in Queensland public health services not already authorised to prescribe under the Health Drugs and Poisons Regulation 1996.

-The Allied Health Professions' Office of Queensland contracted Queensland University of Technology to review the current status of the speech pathology, dietetic and psychology qualifications, against the national Prescribing Competencies Framework.
-The report outlines current capabilities of speech pathologists, dieticians and psychologists, and identifies competency areas that require additional training before a prescribing role can be considered.
+The Office of the Chief Allied Health Officer contracted Queensland University of Technology to review the current status of the speech pathology, dietetic and psychology qualifications, against the national Prescribing Competencies Framework.
+The report outlines current capabilities of speech pathologists, dietitians and psychologists, and identifies competency areas that require additional training before a prescribing role can be considered.

 Allied health professional skill-sharing